SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There's a stretch of SF's Lombard Street that appears on lots of postcards and it is also a very popular free attraction for tourists.
 This is the segment between Hyde and Leavenworth Streets, where the incline is so steep that the road zigzags back and forth eight times in just that one block.

-This picturesque crooked street is one of the best free things to do in San Francisco in January as its a slower time when you can enjoy its brick-lined road with gardens woven throughout.
+This picturesque crooked street is one of the best free things to do in San Francisco in January, as it's a slower season for tourists.
+That way, you can take your time and enjoy its brick-lined road with gardens woven throughout.

 You can walk down along the sides while watching the cars traverse downhill, and snap great photos from down below.
 I recommend going early to get the best photos.